Enable visitors to save and access their payment, shipping, and order information.

 - You've enabled checkout on your domain.
 Both built-in .squarespace.com URLs and custom domains are eligible.

 To enable customer accounts:

-- In the Home menu, click Commerce, then click Customer accounts.
+- Open the Commerce panel and click Customer accounts.

 How account holders log in